Retrospected/app.picnic/APPSTORE.md

 ## CHANGELOG

-### 1.3.0
+### 1.4.0
 <b>Note that after this update you will have to re-authenticate via the Picnic app settings.</b>

-- Bugfix: session expires after about a month.
-To solve this the app now stores the username and password and retrieves a new session as soon as it is required
+- Bugfix: Fixing bug to store credentials to the settings

 ## TODO
 - Add speech command to remove last added product by Homey